Understanding Food Allergies

-Allergic reactions happen when your —your body’s defense against germs and foreign substances—overreacts to something that’s normally harmless.
+Allergic reactions happen when your The system that protects your body from microscopic threats.—your body’s defense against germs and foreign substances—overreacts to something that’s normally harmless.
 In the United States, most food allergies are caused by peanuts, tree nuts, fish, shellfish, eggs, milk, wheat, and soy.
 Allergies show up most often in children.
 But they can develop at any age.

 Food allergy symptoms can range from mild to severe (see Wise Choices box).
 Some people experience a life-threatening reaction called anaphylaxis.
 Symptoms may include trouble breathing, dizziness, and fainting.
 When you have a food allergy, there’s no way to predict how your body will react when you’re exposed.
 You might have a mild reaction one time and a severe reaction the next.

 If you think that you or your child may have a food allergy, see your health care provider.
 Your doctor will take a detailed medical history and perform a physical examination.
-If a diagnosis of food allergy seems likely, they may recommend a blood test or .
+If a diagnosis of food allergy seems likely, they may recommend a blood test or Your skin is pricked with a needle to allow a tiny amount of a substance into your skin.
+If you are sensitive to the substance, the area will immediately swell..
 These results will help determine if you or your child has a food allergy.